Published on: 5th Dec 2014

-To test the camera for typical travel photography I took it to the streets of Johannesburg, and was rather impressed with the speed of the autofocus system.
-I was very sceptical about the lack of an optical viewfinder, but the X-T1's electronic viewfinder (EVF) is state of the art.
-After a few hours you actually do not realise that you aren't using an optical viewfinder.
+To test the camera for typical travel photography I took it to the streets of Johannesburg and was rather impressed with the speed of the auto-focus system.
+I was very sceptic about the lack of an optical viewfinder, but the X-T1's electronic viewfinder (EVF) is state of the art.
+After a few hours, you actually do not realise that you aren't using an optical viewfinder.
 In fact, when I went back to using the Nikon D700 the first thing I missed was the amount of information displayed in the EVF(such as a live histogram) that took most of the guess-work out of the image creation process.

 For this walk-about I had only 2 prime lenses: the 56mm F1.2 and the 14mm F2.8.
 Both are excellent lenses - some of the best I ever had the privilege to use.
 The EVF really excels when you start using the 56mm lens at F1.2.
 Fuji did not just replace an optical viewfinder with an electronic viewfinder; they build a system around the EVF.In the settings you can switch on a function called "focus peak".
 This function creates a highlight around all the contrast areas that are in focus.
 This gives you a very good visual feedback of the exact focus point achieved.
 All my photos taken at F1.2 were absolutely sharp at the selected focus point I selected.
 I get the idea that with this camera I will get many more keepers than with an ordinary DSLR.

-So now I need to confess that this camera has already found a permanent place in my bag and the current plan is that on my next trip to China in November it will be my only companion to capture my memories of the beautiful landscape of China and its friendly people!
+So now I need to confess that this camera already found a permanent place in my bag and the current plan is that on my next trip to China in (November 2014) it will be my only companion to capture my memories of the beautiful landscape of China and its friendly people!

 (If you have read up to here and did not click on a photo yet, do so to see them in larger format and also to browse through the rest of this gallery)